-If you’ve been thinking about building a PC in the last couple years, you’ve probably noticed that supply chain issues and lingering chip shortages have left the well of GPU deals rather dry (or at least somewhat shallow).
-But the good news is, you don’t need to buy the components separately to score a cost-effective machine that can run the latest AAA games and handle heavy workloads with ease.
-Available chips are still mostly going to brand-name computer manufacturers right now, so if building your own desktop is too much of a pain at the moment, there are still some great gaming PC deals out there — and you’ve just found them.
-We’ve combed the entire web to bring you this hand-picked list of the best cheap gaming desktops on tap this week.
+If you’ve been thinking about building a PC at all lately, you’ve probably discovered that supply chain log-jams and lingering semiconductor shortages have left the well of GPU deals rather dry (or at least somewhat shallow).
+But the good news is, you don’t need to buy the parts piecemeal and put them together yourself just to score a cost-effective machine that can run the latest AAA games and handle heavy workloads.
+Available chips are still mostly going to brand-name computer makers right now, but if building your own desktop is too much of a pain at the moment, there are still some great gaming PC deals out there — and you’ve just found them.
+We’ve combed the web to bring you this curated list of the best cheap gaming desktops on tap this week.

 - Asus ROG Strix GL10 GeForce GTX 1660 Ti Gaming PC — $699, was $899

 - Lenovo Legion 5i GeForce RTX 3060 Gaming PC — $1,060 with codes LEGIONINTEL20 + SURPRISESAVINGS, was $1,400